schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Onslaught

-A personal financial advisor strokes a uprising at a basement.
+A personal financial advisor strokes an uprising at a basement.

 ## Dandy Magnificence